Serrowxd/mandracchia-law/README.md

 # Mandracchia Law

-### An Attorney Website by Jared Cooper, Randall Whitlock, and Kevin Jolley.
+### An Attorney Website by Jared Cooper and Kevin Jolley.

 #### MAJOR TO-DO

 - Add a "Contact" page and section.

-- The NavBar has absolutely no reactivity, and any attempt to put it to % based layouts will cause it to break.
-Could be the font size?

-- NavBar needs to have at least 1 breakpoint before hitting the second layout - the upper portion clips out of its container.
+* NavBar needs to have at least 1 breakpoint before hitting the second layout - the upper portion clips out of its container.
 Currently set to `overflow: hidden;` in the CSS file.

-- NavBar transition has me stumped, will need to come back to it or just leave it out entirely.
+* NavBar transition has me stumped, will need to come back to it or just leave it out entirely.

-- Add Buttons to the cards, possibly some margin/padding between them?
+* Add Buttons to the cards, possibly some margin/padding between them?

-- MOBILE LAYOUTS AND MEDIA BREAKPOINTS AAAAAAA
+* MOBILE LAYOUTS AND MEDIA BREAKPOINTS AAAAAAA

-- Color scheme?
+* Color scheme?

-- Possibly extend the "headerImg" to include the nav bar?
+* Possibly extend the "headerImg" to include the nav bar?

+* !!!
+ON THE "MEET THE TEAM" SECTION, CREATE LINKS TO THEIR PERSONAL PAGES. !!!

 #### ISSUES